dce/davideisinger.com/content/journal/encrypt-and-dither-photos-in-hugo/index.md

 ### 4. Delete the unencrypted images from the repository

-Now that everything's working, let's remove all the uncrypted images from the repository.
+Now that everything's working, let's remove all the unencrypted images from the repository.
 It's not enough to just `git rm` them, since they'd still be present in the history, so we'll use [`git filter-repo`][18] to rewrite the history as if they never existed.

 ```ruby
 Dir.glob("content/**/*.{jpg,jpeg,png}") do |path|